openresty/openresty-systemtap-toolkit/README.markdown

 Status
 ======

-These scripts are still experimental and are not yet considered production-ready.
+These scripts are considered production-ready.
-But you're very welcome to try them out and report any issues that you find.

 Tested with Nginx 1.2.x on Fedora 17.